SimpleSoftwareIO/simple-qrcode/docs/en/README.md

 Run `composer require simplesoftwareio/simple-qrcode "~4"` to add the package.

-Laravel will automiatcally pick up and install the package.
+Laravel will automatically pick up and install the package.

 <a id="docs-ideas"></a>
 ## Simple Ideas